Navigating The Challenges Of Temporal Lobe ADHD

 Diagnosis: Brain imaging of the prefrontal cortex and temporal lobe

-As the name suggests, symptoms of temporal lobe ADHD can be associated with the functioning of the temporal lobes and prefrontal cortex activity of the brain.
-When individuals display these symptoms, doctors may conduct brain imaging techniques like SPECT (single-photon emission computed tomography) scans to look for low temporal lobe activity plus low prefrontal cortex activity during tasks that require focus and concentration.
+Symptoms of temporal lobe ADHD can be associated with the functioning of the temporal lobes and prefrontal cortex activity of the brain.
+When individuals display symptoms, doctors may conduct brain imaging techniques like single-photon emission computed tomography (SPECT) scans to look for low temporal lobe activity plus low prefrontal cortex activity during tasks that require focus and concentration.
 These types of scans are sometimes used to detect many types of ADHD activity in the brain, although updated research may be necessary.

 Symptoms and causes

 Temporal lobe ADHD symptoms can be challenging in many ways.
-Individuals who have it often struggle with productivity at school or work, difficulties in social settings, and problems with establishing and maintaining relationships.
-Temporal lobe ADHD typically presents core symptoms that all types display, such as those listed below:
+Individuals with these symptoms may struggle with productivity at school or work, difficulties in social settings, and problems establishing and maintaining relationships.
+Temporal lobe ADHD typically presents core symptoms that some other types display, such as those listed below:

 - Distractibility when engaged in everyday tasks like school or work assignments, chores, etc.